M-rezayi853/frontend-delicious/README.md

 <h5>1- clone or download Zip file the project.</h5>
 <h5>2- installation with ($ npm install or $ yarn) in terminal.</h5>
 <h5>3- npm run start or yarn run start.</h5>

+because of use the Firebase to see the full features use vpn.